PLAYER DEVELOPMENT

  What to do if we are double teamed etc

-5. Have rules on how YOUR team is guarding an on ball screen On ball screens are being seen more in more in junior basketball.
+On ball screens are being seen more in more in junior basketball.
 It is important that your team is aware of what they are going to do when they are hit with an on ball screen so that there is no confusion.
 This will depend on the skill, speed and size of your team, AND WHAT THE OTHER TEAM IS LIKE.
 Each way has its own positives and negatives; I am a firm believer that on ball screens are things that need to be consistently practiced We can.

  Blitz (trap) a screen